-Perfect as a side dish or dessert, this cornbread pudding is what dreams are made of.
-Each bite is perfectly sweet and smooth.
-With a custard-like, creamy center and perfectly crispy top, this cornbread pudding recipe is absolutely delicious.
-Made from six simple ingredients, this recipe is guaranteed to be a family favorite.
+Perfect as a side dish or dessert, this cornbread pudding recipe is what dreams are made of.
+The sweet custard-like center and perfectly crispy edges are what make this easy cornbread pudding recipe absolutely delicious.
+Made from six simple ingredients, this cornbread pudding recipe is guaranteed to be a family favorite.

-As a kid, my Mom would always make us this recipe.
+As a kid, my mom would always make us this cornbread pudding recipe for holidays.
 I can remember when she would pull it from the oven, the entire house would smell like warm, buttery corn.
 Needless to say, this cornbread pudding never lasted very long.
 While it is definitely more of a dessert, we would always enjoy it as a side dish with our main Thanksgiving meal.
 It was perfect!

 - 1 cup 2% milk

 - 4 eggs, whisked

 - 1 can creamed style corn, 15 ounce can

 - ½ cup whole sweet corn kernels, canned are fine, drain before using

 - 4-5 dabs salted butter , about 2-3 tablespoons sliced thin